Lange Frans: Kamervragen and conspiracy theories

 In 2008 Lange Frans and Baas B released the single Kamervragen (Parliamentary Questions), in which various conspiracy theories are presented in reference to the Enschede fireworks disaster, the assassination of Pim Fortuyn, and the government construction fraud.
 In response, GroenLinks MP Tofik Dibi asked actual parliamentary questions about it in the House of Representatives, which Prime Minister Jan Peter Balkenende refused to answer.
 In 2015, Lange Frans released the sequel Kamervragen 2.
 In the TV program Rambam in 2019, Frederiks said that his interest in conspiracy theories started in high school when he wrote a paper about the similarities between the pyramids of the Egyptians and those in Central America.

 On 30 November 2019, Lange Frans performed with Thierry Baudet at the party congress of the far-right Forum for Democracy with an adapted version of Het land van..., in which he sang, among other things, that he no longer trusts NOS Journaal weatherman Gerrit Hiemstra, who is known for his work bringing awareness to climate change in the Netherlands.

 In the summer of 2020, Frederiks launched a podcast in which he mainly focuses on all kinds of conspiracy theories and invited guests who criticized the Dutch government response to the COVID-19 pandemic.
 In August 2020 controversy arose around an episode of the podcast in which conspiracy theorist Janet Ossebaard made a guest appearance.
 Ossebaard is a self-proclaimed crop circle expert and believes, among other things, to be in contact with extraterrestrials through her laser pointer.
 In the episode, the two fantasized about committing an attack on Prime Minister Mark Rutte, among others.
 Frederiks indicates that he can shoot well and could carry out such an attack, but does not intend to in order to keep his night's rest.
 Ossebaard states that she does not want to commit the attack in order to "keep [her] karma clean".
 Ossebaard further states that they "need help", according to RTL Nieuws, for an attack, since both have indicated that they do not want to commit an attack themselves.
 On 16 October 2020, YouTube removed Lange Frans' Lockdown (Fall Cabal), a song with more than a million views which makes reference to various conspiracy theories, from the platform for violating its community guidelines.
 Following the VPRO broadcast de online Fabeltjesfuik (the online fairy tales trap) of Zondag met Lubach on 18 October, Youtube closed Lange Frans' account on 21 October, removing all his music of the past decades.

-Frederiks is also a supporter of the American conspiracy theory and political movement QAnon.